-Power Equals Rarity: Premium, Super Premium, and Evolved items.
+Power Equals Rarity: Premium and Super Premium items.
 Most other items in the game fail to measure up to these three item rarities, even after they've been powered up to level 15.

 Protection Mission: A campaign mission has you protecting townsfolk from alien invaders.
 Rather than fail you for not protecting the townsfolk, they're instead added to the last group of enemies you fight in the mission if they are killed and not revived.

 Purely Aesthetic Gender: Literally the only difference between a male and female character in this game is the fact that females wear a bra.

 Ridiculously Fast Construction: Building towers and armaments with nothing but a mob of players and their hammers can take as little as a few seconds.